Fraction Calculator

 How is the result simplified?

-The calculator divides the numerator and denominator by their greatest common divisor, reducing the fraction to lowest terms — for example 4/8 becomes 1/2.
+The calculator divides the numerator and denominator by their greatest common divisor (GCD), reducing the fraction to lowest terms — for example 4/8 becomes 1/2 because GCD(4, 8) = 4.

 What is a mixed number?

 A mixed number combines a whole number and a proper fraction, like 1 1/2 instead of 3/2.
-The calculator shows the mixed-number form when the result is greater than one.
+The calculator shows the mixed-number form when the result is an improper fraction (numerator greater than denominator).

 Related calculators